yobix-ai/extractous/extractous-core/README.md

 * On macOS the official GraalVM JDKs fail to work with code that use java awt.
 On macOS, we recommend using Bellsoft Liberica NIK
 * `sdk install java 24.0.1.r22-nik`
+* Extractous supports OCR through [tesseract](https://github.com/tesseract-ocr/tesseract), make sure tesseract is installed on your system because some of the OCR tests will fail if no tesseract is found.
+* `sudo apt install tesseract-ocr`
+* Install any language extensions you want. for example to install German and Arabic:
+* `sudo apt install tesseract-ocr-deu tesseract-ocr-ara`

 ### Building Extractous
 * To build Extractous, just run: